rosmaryg/scte35-js/README.md

 - Wire up to available CI tools
 - Create a UI wrapper to host (location TBD / github pages?)
 - Create awareness and advocate for this project in video communities
+- Ignore util directory from test coverage
+- Implement component count of the segmentation descriptor
+- Track down the older specs to confirm which versions this module supports